Pylons/pyramid/docs/narr/traversal.rst

     request, the :term:`authorization policy` is consulted to see if the "current user" (as determined by the the active :term:`authentication policy`) can perform the action.
 If he can, processing continues.
-If he cannot, the ``forbidden`` view is called (see :ref:`changing_the_forbidden_view`).
+If he cannot, the :term:`forbidden view` is called (see also :ref:`changing_the_forbidden_view`).

 #.
 Armed with the context, the view name, and the subpath, the router
     performs a view lookup.
-It attempts to look up a view from the :mod:`repoze.bfg` :term:`application registry` using the view
+It attempts to look up a view from the :mod:`repoze.bfg` :term:`application registry` using the
-    name, the context, and the request.
+    :term:`view name`, the :term:`context`, and the :term:`request`.
     If a view function is found, it is called with the context and the request.
 It returns a response, which is fed back upstream.
-If a view is not found, the ``notfound`` view is called (see
+If a view is not found, the :term:`not found view` is called (see :ref:`changing_the_notfound_view`).
-    :ref:`changing_the_notfound_view`).

 In either case, the result is returned upstream via the :term:`WSGI`